Planning, readiness assessment & support for a successful market entrance

 Early planning

-There are different ways to approach the capital market (IPO, SPAC, direct listing) and management needs to be clear about its concrete goals in order to choose an adequate way to get listed.
+There are various options for approaching the capital market (IPO, spin offs, direct listing) and management should consider their options when developing their goals in order to choose the most beneficial way to list the company.
 Relevant questions for management and owners include:

 • Does your company have an attractive Equity Story and is it based on reliable and reproducible facts and data?